A Minimally Invasive Surgical Option

 How Does TAVR Work?

-The Evolut R System from Medtronic is approved for patients with severe aortic stenosis who are at high or extreme risk for surgery.
-It is the first and only recapturable and repositionable device available in the U.S. The CoreValve heart valve is made from pig heart tissue.
+The CoreValve® Evolut POR+™ System is approved for patients with severe aortic stenosis who are at high or extreme risk for surgery and is the next generation of the Evolut R System.
+The CoreValve® Evolut POR+™ System heart valve is made from pig heart tissue.
 It is designed to work like your own heart valve.

 The SAPIEN 3 Transcatheter heart valve is a balloon-expandable heart valve that will replace your diseased aortic valve.
 It is made of a metal frame, three tissue leaflets (made from cow heart tissue) with a fabric skirt.
 This valve can be implanted in both intermediate and high-risk patients.

 These devices are usually inserted through an artery in the leg and then guided through the arteries into the heart.
-TAVR can also be performed through an artery in the arm or directly through the aorta.
+TAVR can also be performed through alternative accesses.
 The device then expands and takes over the original valve’s function to allow oxygen-rich blood to flow efficiently out of the heart.

-The Structural Heart Clinic at Manatee Memorial Hospital is dedicated to patients with aortic stenosis and stroke and bleeding risks associated with atrial fibrillation.
-The clinic is part of our Heart and Vascular Center and is located across the street from the hospital at 300 Riverside Drive East, Suite 1350.
+The Structural Heart Program at Manatee Memorial Hospital is dedicated to patients with aortic stenosis and stroke and bleeding risks associated with atrial fibrillation.
+The program is part of our Heart and Vascular Center and the Valve Institute and is located at the hospital.
 Patients will receive a personalized evaluation from a team of healthcare professionals.